tu2-atmanand/task-board-docs/index.md

 **STEP 4:** Want to learn how to do a specific thing quickly?
 Use this wiki : [How to...](/docs/4_How_To/0_index.md)

 {: .new-title }
-> Questions?
+> Questions ?
 >
 >  Start here: [Task Board FAQs](/docs/How_To/index.md)

 {: .new-title }
-> Want to contribute?
+> Want to contribute ?
 >
 > If you would like to contribute to this project in any way, start here: [How to Contribute](/docs/Advanced/index.md)